sautee/sautee.github.io/_posts/2020-08-22-the-heilmeier-catechism.md

 8. What are the mid-term and final “exams” to check for success?

 ## Related Reading
-Ben Reinhardt's exposition [Why does DARPA work?](https://benjaminreinhardt.com/wddw#riffing_on_the_arpa_model_mini) takes a deep dive into the DARPA model to understand if organizations in other domains can riff on it to generate equally huge results.
+Ben Reinhardt's exposition, [Why does DARPA work?](https://benjaminreinhardt.com/wddw#riffing_on_the_arpa_model_mini), takes a deep dive into the DARPA model to understand if organizations in other domains can riff on the model to generate equally huge results.
 He explores these major areas

 - Program Managers
 - Incentives and Structure